spryker/oryx/docs/reactivity/key-concepts.md

 Oryx has standardized its component library on web components and uses (Lit)[https://lit.dev] to develop those components.
 Lit is capable to update only the mutable parts of the components, and maintains the static parts of the components unchanged.
 This results in a highly efficient rendering performance.

-The combination of a reactive application state and efficient component rendering requires an explicit update request whenever the application state has changed.
-To simplify the use of reactive streams in components and avoid complex rendering code, a dedicated decorator (`@asyncState`) is provided in Oryx when you work with Lit components.
-If you'd integrate Oryx in another web framework you must integrate the reactive patterns from the given framework.
+Oryx offers a @asyncState decorator for Lit components, which simplifies the use of reactive streams and reduces code complexity.
+However, if integrating Oryx with a different web framework, the reactive patterns of that particular framework need to be used instead.